 Conservative funds hold 10% to 34.9% in growth assets.
-Conservative funds are generally suitable for investors who are comfortable taking on some ups and downs in value.
-This fund type might suit an investor seeking average long-term returns, slightly higher than in a defensive fund, but probably not as high as in a riskier fund type – such as balanced, growth or aggressive funds.
+Conservative funds are generally suitable for investors who are comfortable with some ups and downs in value.
+This fund type might suit an investor seeking average long-term returns, slightly higher than in a defensive fund, but not as high as in a riskier fund type, such as balanced, growth or aggressive funds.

 Conservative funds are generally suited to those who plan to withdraw funds within the next two to six years.